doocs/leetcode/solution/3200-3299/3232.Find if Digit Game Can Be Won/README_EN.md

 ### Solution 1: Summation

-According to the problem description, as long as the sum of the units digits is not equal to the sum of the tens digits, Xiaohong can always choose a larger sum to win.
+According to the problem description, as long as the sum of the units digits is not equal to the sum of the tens digits, Alice can always choose a larger sum to win.

 The time complexity is $O(n)$, where $n$ is the length of the array $\textit{nums}$.
 The space complexity is $O(1)$.